david-rox-387/NervaTrade-Metatrader/README.md

 ## The Rise of AI Vibe Trading

-Trading strategies are now more accessible than ever with the introduction of prompt-based "vibe trading."
+Trading strategies are now more accessible than ever with the introduction of prompt-based "Vibe Trading."
 This approach bridges the gap between having a trading strategy and implementing it, without requiring programming skills.

 ### What is Vibe Trading?